 - Your child must be a Singapore citizen

-- You must have been lawfully married to the child’s mother between contraception and birth.
+- You must have been lawfully married to the child’s mother between conception and birth.
 If you were not married at the time the child’s mother fell pregnant, you need to get married before the birth of the child in order to qualify for paternity leave.

 - You must have been working for your employer (or been self-employed) for a continuous period of at least 3 months before the birth of your child.